 Best infant car seat for airplane travel

-When traveling with an infant it is important to bring along lightweight equipment that is easy to transport and use when you’re on the go.
-For these purposes, your infant car seat should be lightweight and compact as well as the stroller that you use.
+When traveling with an infant, it is important to bring along lightweight equipment that is easy to transport and use when you’re on the go.
+For these purposes, your infant car seat should be lightweight and compact, as well as the stroller you use.

-In case you need help deciding what lightweight stroller system to use for your infant when traveling check out this article about the Best Lightweight Travel System Strollers for a Baby.
+If you need help deciding what lightweight stroller system to use for your infant when traveling, check out this article about the Best Lightweight Travel System Strollers for a Baby.

 I put my coats, diaper bag, and backpacks in the travel system stroller while making my way through the airport.
 On the airplane, I wear the baby or use the bulkhead bassinet available to let my baby stretch out and sleep.

 Of course, things are even easier if you’ve purchased a seat for your baby because then you can bring their infant car seat on board with you.
 There are a lot of options for car seats.
-If you have an FAA-approved car seat then you can install it in the airplane seat similarly to how you do in your car.
-That way your baby just sleeps through the trip!
+If you have an FAA-approved car seat, then you can install it in the airplane seat, similar to how you do in your car.
+That way, your baby just sleeps through the trip!

 Best infant car seat for travel

-Traveling with a car seat for your infant will require you to plan ahead and make sure that a few different factors fall into place.
-Firstly, the airline must be fine with the use of car seats within the cabin.
+Traveling with a car seat for your infant will require you to plan and ensure that a few different factors fall into place.
+Firstly, the airline must be fine with using car seats within the cabin.
 Secondly, you will need to make sure that the seat itself which you are planning to use is FAA-approved and thus appropriate for the task at hand.